 Now under the leadership of Chief Executive Alison Cooper, following the retirement of Gareth Davis in 2010, Imperial also began pursuing opportunities for growth in other areas through a new standalone subsidiary, Fontem Ventures.

-Initially tasked with entering the fast growing vapour sector, Fontem acquired vapour assets and expertise from Dragonite International, a company founded by one of the pioneers of e-cigarette technologies.
+Tasked with entering the fast-growing vapour sector, Fontem acquired vapour assets and expertise from Dragonite International, a company founded by one of the pioneers of e-cigarette technologies.

 In June 2015 Imperial completed the acquisition of four US cigarette brands and the international rights to blu, a leading vapour brand.
 The deal transformed Imperial's presence in the world’s most profitable tobacco market outside of China, significantly enhancing its portfolio, market share and distribution coverage.

 Imperial Tobacco Group PLC was renamed Imperial Brands PLC in February 2016 and in the same year, Imperial’s last remaining tobacco factory in the UK – the Horizon factory in Nottingham – was closed, with production transferring to facilities in mainland Europe.